-Struggling with alcohol abuse or addiction is never easy, and many people are unable to quit on their own.
-Luckily, Vertava Health provides a number of different alcohol addiction treatment programs at our various rehab facilities throughout the nation.
+Struggling with alcohol use or addiction is never easy, and many people are unable to quit on their own.
+Luckily, Vertava Health provides a number of different alcohol addiction treatment programs at our various alcohol rehab and detox facilities throughout the nation.
 Each program is catered to fit the needs of each individual and works to help people reclaim their lives and health in sobriety.

 To learn more about whether long-term liver damage caused by alcohol can be repaired, contact an Vertava Health’ treatment specialist today.